Newesissrl/devops-microservices-lab/README.md

 6. **Documentation** explaining architectural decisions and deployment strategies

 For detailed setup and configuration of individual services, see README files in each package directory.

+## How to Navigate the Evolution of the Project

+This repository is structured as a progressive learning path through different branches, each building upon the previous to demonstrate complete DevOps transformation:

+### **Branch Structure & Learning Path**

+- **`main`** - Starting point with pure application code (what developers deliver to DevOps teams)
+- **`phase1/containers`** - Basic containerization with Dockerfiles, docker-compose for local development, and GitHub Actions workflow for automated container builds and registry publishing
+- **`phase2/kubernetes`** - Kubernetes deployment manifests and basic orchestration setup
+- **`phase3/helm`** - Helm charts for templated Kubernetes deployments with environment management
+- **`phase4/devsecops`** - Security integration with SAST, container scanning, and infrastructure security validation
+- **`phase5/gitops`** - Complete GitOps implementation with Terraform infrastructure as code and automated deployments
+- **`phase6/secrets-management`** - SOPS encryption with AWS KMS for secure secrets management without long-lived credentials
+- **`phase7/versioning`** - Semantic versioning with GitVersion for automated release management, container tagging, and dependency management with Renovate - complete production-ready solution

+**Recommended Learning Sequence**: Start with `main` (raw application code) and progress through each phase to understand how DevOps practices transform a basic application into a production-ready system, culminating in the complete enterprise solution on `phase7/versioning` branch.

+**Disclaimer**: This project is designed for educational purposes to demonstrate DevOps automation workflows and best practices.
+While we strive for accuracy, we do not guarantee that every component will function flawlessly, as bugs may be present in the code examples.